Annie and the Queen

 The gist was this.
 Something having to do with our theater turned out to be involved in some murders of Queens guards.
 Every one in the theater was pulled in and they arrested us all.

-I think I was the first one questioned separate from the others and I was brought in first from the hall I and told to sit in a chair.
+I think I was the first one questioned separate from the others and I was brought in first from the hall and was told to sit in a chair.
 These were of the highest quality, there had been a great improvement in England's resources apparently.
 They were incredible.
 We merchants had never even run across this kind of workmanship.
 I felt groves on the back sides and underneath and felt along them for the end but they did not abut, they disappeared into the next piece of wood.
 It was so smooth a transition that I could barely feel where the pieces joined.
 England was now a wealthy nation, not like before.

 Queen Elizabeth came in and I got up and went and bowed and scraped and then she had me sit down.
-Soon she asked me my name, it being many years since our first meeting.
+Soon she asked me my name, it being a few years since our first meeting.
 She knew right away who I was and more so who I wasn't.
 She then said 'We were afraid of your husband,' (We owned the fastest shipping service in England, the Fedex/DHL of the 1500's.)

 The queen of England afraid of my husband?
 I could hardly believe it.
 Why would she be.
 I was determined to rescue my departed husbands name and maybe his soul.
 The queen was the head of the church of England so I didn't know if she could put him in hell but I rescued him just the same by saying 'Oh no, that couldn't be as his foolishness brought on disasters that never relented Then continuing: 'I mean if it wasn't for me he would have failed..er..far...sooner.'
 Oh, what had I done?
 Taken his place in her mind as her enemy?
 I had told her that I was the shipping company, not my husband and that information alone told her that I was the bard.
 (If you were poor and faced disasters it wasn't necessarily God's punishment for anything that you had done wrong.
 It was said that it might be that God was testing your faith like Job by sending you disasters.
 Then eventually those would go away and as with Job good times would come afterwards as a reward for passing the test.
 When good times would not come it was a different matter.
 Anyway, it was always the mans fault (karma).
 Read the story of Job in the Bible.
 This is how those of the 1500's dealt with unemployment and financial loss.
 Now we blame the government.)